nkiiskin/lolfs/README.md

      in your computer somewhere) which has other files inside it.

-     Once you create a lol container file (using the included 'mkfs.lolfs' utility or 'lol fs' command or lol_mkfs API function), you can then use the lolfs API, which is explained in <lolfs.h> to create, modify and delete files in this container.
+     Once you create a lol container file (using the included 'mkfs.lolfs' utility or 'lol fs' command, you can then store content (any files basically) into it using the icluded 'lol' program.

-     The installation package contains a program called 'lol', which serves as a wrapper app to do common file operations.
+     The 'lol' program is an interface app to execute common file operations, like copying files to and from the container, listing files, space usage etc..
 See below for details.

     lol program:
     ============

-                The 'lol' program is the main user interface to create and access files of a lolfs container.
+                The 'lol' program is the main user interface to create and access files inside a lolfs container.

-                The 'lol' app has several built-in functions which can be used to do some common file operations.
+                'lol' has several built-in functions which
+                can be used to execute some common file operations.
-                These functions are currently (in v 0.13) :
+                These functions are currently (in v 0.20) :

                 - cat
                 - cc